Zeeshan Haider Jawadi: Biography

+Stay in Najaf al-Ashraf

+Allama Jawadi moved to Najaf-e-Ashraf (Iraq) for higher studies, as Najaf was the best Islamic learning center of that time and he stayed under the patronage of his brother Maulana Syed Ali Abid Rizvi until 1961.
+He studied under the greats such as Abul Qasim al-Khoei and Muhammad Baqir al-Sadr up to Bahth Kharij (advanced) level.
+One of the famous scholars of Pakistan, Talib Jauhari was his contemporary in Najaf.

 He was dean of the India Shi'ite elementary and theological schools, which numbered 40 in 1993.

 He died at the age of 62 on 15 April 2000.

 Personal life

 Jawadi's son, Ehsan Jawadi, a Shia scholar who regularly presented on the Win Islam TV channel, died in 2018.